Miami Nursing Home Abuse Lawyers

 - Outside visitors who abuse or cause injury to a resident

-Because of the many entities that may be involved in your loved one’s injury, it’s important to seek an experienced nursing home abuse attorney so that they can investigate the incident and determine who is responsible so that your family member can get the justice and compensation they deserve.
+Because of the many entities that may be involved in your loved one’s injury, it’s important to seek an experienced nursing home abuse attorney who can investigate the incident and determine who is responsible so that your family member can get the justice and compensation he or she deserves.

-When you come to the Hickey Law Firm and we accept your case, we provide you with the dedication and representation you deserve.
+When you come to Hickey Law Firm and we accept your case, we provide you with the dedication and representation you deserve.
 Each client is given a team including board-certified trial lawyer Jack Hickey, a case manager, and a medical case manager to make your case as strong as possible.
-Everything we do will be in the best interest of you and your case so that we can pursue the maximum compensation you deserve.

 Contact our Miami nursing home and abuse lawyers today.
 Call 305.371.8000 or complete our contact form to schedule a free consultation.
 You pay ABSOLUTELY NOTHING until and unless we recover compensation for you.
 Our lawyers represent personal injury victims in Miami and throughout Florida.